 For the study of the transfer of CIRs as it affects thermal constraints, all load flow studies will be performed in the queue to which the rights are to be transferred up to the Queue Position immediately preceding the project which is seeking to receive the transferred rights (the generator from which the rights are to be transferred would be online during these studies).
-PJM will then turn off the generator with the existing rights, make the unit unavailable for dispatch, and then study the new Interconnection Request to determine the thermal impacts of the new Interconnection Rights owned by the existing generator will be used by the new Interconnection Request.
+PJM will then turn off the generator with the existing rights, make the unit unavailable for dispatch, and then study the new Interconnection Request to determine the thermal impacts of the new Interconnection Request.
+This analysis will insure that any Capacity Interconnection Rights owned by the existing generator will be used by the new Interconnection Request.